Our Designers *Love* Minimalist Holiday Decor — Here’s How to Get the Look

 Minimalist holiday decor

 You really don’t need much to refresh an already gorgeous and warm Parisian modern home for the holidays.
-Let your existing hero pieces shine (like ornate brass mirrors and sculptural accent chairs), and pepper in natural, laid-back accents like pine cones, live greenery, jute and rope, and of course, a little buffalo check.
+Let your existing hero pieces shine (like ornate brass mirrors and sculptural accent chairs), and pepper in natural, laid-back accents like pine cones, natural garland, brass and rope bells, and of course, a checkered throw blanket.

 4. Whimsical Minimalist